- What is CBD Oil and How Does It Help With Dogs' Cancer?

 - Excessive sleeping/naps

 - Clear signs of pain in your dog

-It's necessary to remember that this is not a cancer treatment.
-For emphasis, CBD cannot treat cancer in dogs.
+It's critical that dog owners remember that this is not a cancer treatment.
+For emphasis, CBD oil cannot treat cancer in dogs.
 It will not stop cancerous cells from growing, nor will it halt the progression of metastatic cancer cells in dogs.
 Instead of being a treatment, CBD is a way to relieve the not-so-great side effects of going through cancer treatment.

 From chemotherapy and radiation to possible surgical removals and amputations, treatment options for dogs with cancer can become quite intense.
 CBD can be thought of as a healthy coping mechanism.
 By supporting pain and minimizing discomfort, CBD helps keep your dog comfortable while going through the motions of cancer treatment therapies.

 When dogs become cancer-free after fighting cancerous cells in their body, they enter a phase known as remission.
 The hope is that your dog will stay in remission for the rest of their lives.
 Now, remember dog owners, just as CBD oil cannot treat cancer, CBD for dogs with cancer cannot prevent your dog's body from growing cancerous cells in the future.

 As amazing as this is for cancerous dogs, please consult with your dog's veterinarian before administering full spectrum CBD oil to your pet consistently.
 Researchers and scientists are still trying to fully understand how CBD interacts with the endocannabinoid system of dogs and how it affects a dog's health.